JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 ![Fitted Model on Input Data](/assets/Radius%20and%20Fit.png)

-## Kernel Mean Embedding of Conditional Distributions
+## Kernel mean embedding of conditional cistributions

 In this section, the kernel mean embedding of marginal distributions is extended to conditional distributions $\mathbb P(Y|X)$ and $\mathbb P(Y|X=\mathbf{x})$ for some $\mathbf x \in \mathcal X$, capturing even more complex data [^Song] [^Song2009].
 The figure below illustrates conditional mean embedding [^Review].